BrendonsDad/dragonkisser-pipeline/UNDERSTANDINGthePIPE.md

 Front page on the github.
 Good for developer documentation.

 ## Sky Designer.lnk
-The link that goes to Substance Designer, custumized for the film use and forked for the game (with minor edits)
+The link that goes to Substance Designer, customized for the film use and forked for the game (with minor edits)

 ## Sky Painter.lnk
-The link that goes to Substance Painter, custumized for the game.
+The link that goes to Substance Painter, customized for the game.

 ## Skya.lnk
-The link that goes to Maya, custumized for the game.
+The link that goes to Maya, customized for the game.

 ## Skydini.desktop and Skydini.lnk
 As you can see, there are both Skydini.desktop and Skydini.lnk.
 You might be wonder what the purpose of the desktop file is.